 High-risk situations, on which we are currently focusing, as outlined in the Novo Nordisk Business Ethics Code of Conduct, are:

 All employees in Novo Nordisk are expected to adhere to the company’s policies and guidelines at all times.
 The Business Ethics Compliance Officer/Chief Compliance Officer is in charge of implementing the corporate Business Ethics standards.

-The Business Ethics Board is responsible for developing and implementing the Global Business Ethics strategy, ensuring the ongoing development of the Global Business Ethics Compliance programme and monitoring business ethics at Novo Nordisk.
+The Business Ethics Committee is responsible for developing and implementing the Global Business Ethics strategy, ensuring the ongoing development of the Global Business Ethics Compliance programme and monitoring business ethics at Novo Nordisk.
 Executive Management and the Audit Committee oversee the Global Business Ethics strategy.

 We have a Global Business Ethics Compliance programme to ensure compliance with all relevant anti-corruption laws and to work against corruption.
 The programme has seven elements: